Ex-cops blame one another, seek own trials in Floyd's death

 Attorneys for all four men have also asked that the trial be moved from Minneapolis, saying that pretrial publicity has made it impossible for them to receive a fair trial.

-Bob Paule, Thao's attorney, said in a court filing that the state has tainted the jury pool by calling Floyd's death a 'murder.'
-Paule also cites protests that caused millions of dollars of damage in Minneapolis, saying an impartial jury can't be found in Hennepin County because jurors would 'shoulder the weight of their decision creating further rioting and destruction.'
+Paule, Thao's attorney, said in a court filing that the state has tainted the jury pool by calling Floyd's death a "murder."
+Paule also cites protests that caused millions of dollars of damage in Minneapolis, saying an impartial jury can't be found in Hennepin County because jurors would "shoulder the weight of their decision creating further rioting and destruction."